-Hey folks, Coco up at Rushlimbaugh.com is going to link to that map I was just talking about.
+Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 I don't think you've seen it.

-It's not, it's not a red blue map.
+It's not a red-blue map.

-It doesn't, it's not a county by county map at all.
+It's not a county-by-county map at all.

-Give us about five minutes.
+Give us about five minutes, maybe 10 at the outside.

 Just keep clicking at rushlimbaugh.com and Coco make it prominent there at the top.

-And we'll have a link to it and you can see.
+And we'll have a link to it and you can see the way this works out.

 Donald Trump won 2,623 counties.